Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

-Mirroring the original study \cite{johnson}, we implemented a \textit{robot psychophysical} two-interval same-different task, where our artificial tactile system was ``required to judge whether two gratings with the same period, presented sequentially, were presented with the same alignment, S\textsuperscript{(1)}, or with orthogonal alignments, S\textsuperscript{(2)}" \cite{johnson}.
-More explicitly, S\textsuperscript{(1)} and S\textsuperscript{(2)} correspond to AA and AB respectively where A corresponds to $\psi=-45\degree$ and B corresponds to $\psi=45\degree$ (see Figure \ref{tactile_images_presses}).
+As described in the methods (Section~\ref{sec:exp2}), we followed Ref.~\cite{johnson} in implementing a robot psychophysical version of a two-interval same-different task that judges ``whether two gratings with the same period, presented sequentially, were presented with the same alignment, $\rm{S}^{(1)}$, or with different (orthogonal) alignments, $\rm{S}^{(2)}$''.
+Our approach to robot decision making uses artificial CNN spatial decoders to estimate grating orientation $\psi$ from the SA-I and RA-I tactile images, comprising individual covert decisions that are combined sequentially for the overall same-different task.

-We implemented two artificial decoders from convolution neural networks for artificial SA-I and RA-I afferents which were proposed to decode grating angle encoded spatially within tactile images of artificial SA-I and RA-I response.
-Decision making was performed by using methods from SDT and equating the continuous output of these artificial decoders to a \textit{decision variable} (Methods).

-In psychophysics, the {\em just-noticable difference} (JND), also called the distance threshold, is a standard metric of perceptual performance that corresponds to measuring the amount a stimulus must change for the difference to be noticeable.
-Here, it is defined as the grating period at which humans and the robot gave a correct response 75$\%$ of the time in the task.
-JNDs are $\sim$2.4\,mm and $>$5\,mm for artificial SA-I and artificial RA-I afferents respectively (Figure \ref{plots}B).

-Conditional probabilities of responses, P(R\textsuperscript{(2)}$\mid$S\textsuperscript{(2)}) and P(R\textsuperscript{(2)}$\mid$S\textsuperscript{(1)}), for artificial SA-I afferents approximate a sigmoid function, typical of psychometric data.
-100$\%$ of responses were correct for grating periods $\lesssim$3\,mm (Figure \ref{plots}B).
-In contrast, the psychometric function for artificial RA-I afferents does not demonstrate any clear improvement above baseline level within the scale of grating period used in this experiment (Figure \ref{plots}B).
-This result is in agreement with the observation from artificial RA-I tactile images that they do not reflect grating orientation (Figure \ref{tactile_images_presses}).
-It seems plausible that tactile images constructed from artificial RA-I afferent response contain little to no spatial information that encodes grating orientation.

-The finding that artificial SA-Is outperform artificial RA-Is is consistent with human touch: Johnson and Phillips observed that by vibrating stimuli at 40\,Hz, in order to additionally excite RA-I afferents, there was only a very small improvement in the performance of participants in the grating orientation task \cite{johnson}.